MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/document/overview.md

 * **Scalability:** Easily scale your document processing capabilities to meet the growing demands of your business.

-* **Customizability:** Tailor document extraction models to your specific requirements, ensuring the perfect fit for your unique workflows.
+* **Customizable:** Tailor document extraction models to your specific requirements, ensuring the perfect fit for your unique workflows.

 * **Grounded results:** Localize the data extracted in the documents, ensuring the response is generated from the content, to enable human review workflows.

-* **Confidence scores:** Maximize efficiency and minimize costs in automation workflows, using confidence scores.
+* **High confidence scores:** Maximize efficiency and minimize costs in automation workflows, using confidence scores.

 ## Input Requirements

-For a complete list of Content Understanding supported input formats, see our [Service quotas and limits](https://review.learn.microsoft.com/en-us/azure/ai-services/content-understanding/service-limits) page.
+For a complete list of Content Understanding supported input formats, see our [Service quotas and limits](../service-limits.md) page.

 ## Supported languages and regions

-For a complete list of supported languages and regions, see our [Language and region support](https://review.learn.microsoft.com/en-us/azure/ai-services/content-understanding/language-region-support) page.
+For a complete list of supported languages and regions, see our [Language and region support](../language-region-support.md) page.

 ## Next Step

-Get started using Content Understanding APIs with our [QuickStart: Content Understanding REST APIs](https://review.learn.microsoft.com/en-us/azure/ai-services/content-understanding/quickstart/rest-api) and learn how to add more samples with labels to improve field extraction quality (link).
+Get started using Content Understanding APIs with our [Content Understanding REST API quickstart](../quickstart/use-rest-api.md) and learn how to add more samples with labels to improve field extraction quality (link).